crankyspock/rpi-pid-chamber/README.md

 ## Why do this?

 Safety issues had me relocate my printer to the shed.
 This unheated tin shed gets wild temperature swings so I had to come up with a solution to manage temperatures.
 A large enclosure for the entire printer is feasible, but has the drawback of having to open the enclosure to initiate the print from the touchscreen.
 I decided to replace the printer's cover with a XPS foam chamber that has a thermoelectric cooler/heater (TEC) attached, controlled by a Raspberry Pi running a Python script implementing PID controls.
 This allows me to control the printer without disturbing the chamber, so temperature control is maintained at all times.
 I seem to be able to maintain temperatures within +-0.2 C repeatably.
 Power-wise, when at the target temperature, the system is drawing around 30-35W from the wall, so it is not power-hungry.
 The system is surprisingly quick and simple to put together - well within the capabilities of most people.
+Some stats: the maximum temperature difference between the top of the chamber and the base is 2C...
+I can live with that.
+Another fan to circulate the air in the chamber would be better, but I am leaving that for v2.0.
+This is the original prototype that is being shown here.
 ![Chamber on the printer](https://user-images.githubusercontent.com/56422704/194804828-f257f0a8-3363-42ed-ab42-9d41bbcc9b37.jpeg)

 ## Shopping List